RamonReilman/website_biodock/README.md

 >\
 >END

 You can change the dock.in.
-If you want ledock to run faster for example, you can make the Nuber of binding poses lower.
+If you want LeDock to run faster for example, you can reduce the number of binding poses.
-This will cause ledock to run fewer iterations.\
+This will cause LeDock to run fewer iterations.\
-The dock.in is used to run ledock.
-Ledock uses the file references in the dock.in to effectively get all the data. ledock uses that data to dock the given ligands and it returns a .dok file with the specified number of binding poses sorted on score(a lower number is a higher score).\
+The dock.in is used to run LeDock.
+LeDock uses the file references in the dock.in to effectively get all the data.
+LeDock uses that data to dock the given ligands and it returns a .dok file with the specified number of binding poses sorted on score (a lower number is a higher score).\
-plip takes a .pdb file to create an image, in this case the .pdb file needs to have the protein and the appropriate ligands The best way to do this here is to take the appropriate ligands from the .dok file and put them in the pro.pdb.
+PLIP takes a .pdb file to create an image, in this case the .pdb file needs to have the protein and the appropriate ligands The best way to do this here is to take the appropriate ligands from the .dok file and put them in the pro.pdb.
-You can do this because this .dok file is just a .pdb made by ledock.
+You can do this because this .dok file is just a .pdb made by LeDock.

 ### Commandline example
 To get pictures out of the .pdb file you usually run: